ePages-de/epages-docs/_posts/2016/2016-12-02-seven-steps-to-api.md

 ---
 layout: post
-title: "7 steps to consider when building an web API"
+title: "7 steps to consider when building a Web API"
-date: "2016-12-01 07:00:00"
+date: "2016-12-02 07:00:00"
 image: blog-header/construction.jpg
-categories: API
+categories: api
 authors: ["David", "Ulf B."]
 ---

-Today's ecommerce software is more and more connected with services offered by other companies, e.g. payment and delivery providers, ERP-systems or website builders.
+Today's e-commerce software is more and more connected with services offered by other companies, e.g. payment and delivery providers, ERP systems or website builders.
-The communication between these different services is happening via Web-API's, so if you plan to start a new software, having an API is kind of essential.
+The communication between these different services is happening via Web API's.
+If you plan to start a new software, having an API is kind of essential.

 Several steps need to be considered when developing an API.
 What do we need to figure out first and which concepts do we have to think about?

 ## 1 Define requirements

-As a software developer you're aware of the gap between the defined requirements from stakeholders and the final production-ready software.
+As a software developer, you're aware of the gap between the defined requirements from stakeholders and the final production-ready software.
 This divergence should be as small as possible.
-When creating an API there could be a similar gap between API developer and API user, such as your Frontend colleages or even developers from other companies if it is a public API.
+When creating an API, there could be a similar gap between API developer and API user, such as your Frontend colleagues, or even developers from other companies if it is a public API.

 * In the best case, let the users of your API describe the requirements themselves.
 * Use [Test-driven development](http://wiki.c2.com/?TestDrivenDevelopment): Specify the expected responses and write a test checking them.
-* Have a look how competitors define similar API's and don't reinvent the wheel  (Principle of Least Surprise).
+* Have a look how competitors define similar API's and don't reinvent the wheel ([Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)).

 ## 2 Secure your API